 Plan Ahead and Use Discounts

 Marketers around the world have mastered the art of impulse buying.
 They make good use of promotions to entice you into their business.
-Planning in advance can help you from overspending and as a result save you money!
+Planning in advance can help you from overspending and result in saving money!

 One good example is to plan out your weekly groceries in advance.
 As offers change week to week, so too can your meal planning.
 Nobody said budgeting has to be boring!
 If impulse buying proves to be your kryptonite, try using online order and collect services offered by most grocers.
 This will not only save you time but also limit your spending to the essentials you need.